-In addition, our growth in part depends upon creating and managing additional distribution channels, such as distributors that would sell our products to endusers and other resellers.
+We currently sell our products primarily through our website.
+Our growth depends in part upon creating and managing distribution channels, such as distributors that would sell our products to end-users and other resellers.
 These channels involve a number of special risks, including:

-- resellers and distributors are generally not subject to minimum sales requirements or any obligation to market our products to their customers;

-- reseller and distributor agreements are generally nonexclusive and may be terminated at any time without cause; and - resellers and distributors may market and distribute competing products, in part due to pricing, terms and promotions offered by our competitors and other factors that we do not control and cannot predict.
+- resellers and distributors are generally not subject to minimum sales requirements or any obligation to market our products to their customers; - reseller and distributor agreements are generally nonexclusive and may be terminated at any time without cause; and - resellers and distributors may market and distribute competing products, in part due to pricing, terms and promotions offered by our competitors and other factors that we do not control and cannot predict.

 If we fail to develop additional distribution channels, our ability to increase our revenues and achieve our anticipated growth would be adversely affected.
-If we fail to manage our distribution channels, our distribution channels may conflict with one another or otherwise fail to perform as we anticipate, which could reduce our sales and increase our expenses as well as weaken our competitive position.
+If we fail to manage our distribution channels, our distribution channels may conflict with one another, or otherwise fail to perform as we anticipate, which could reduce our sales and increase our expenses as well as weaken our competitive position.
 In addition, some distributors may experience financial difficulties, and as a result, we may have reduced sales or increased bad debt expense, which would also adversely affect our operating results.